pawarspeaks/TechNexus/README.md

 ## How to Contribute

-There are two main ways you can contribute to TechNexus:
+There are two main ways you can contribute to TechNexus platform:

 ### 1. Adding an Event to TechNexus (beginner friendly)